 Application of number

 You are taught these basic skills at OU level 1 in specific parts of the available modules.
 These skills are further developed at OU level 2.
-The extent to which you develop these skills will also depend on which modules you take in your options.
-Modules from economics, for example, enable students to develop these skills further.

 These skills are introduced and used in a number of modules but form an important part of the OU level 2 and 3 compulsory modules.
 As such, a basic IT literacy is an outcome and requirement of the degree programme.